 Since the early 2000s, supply chain mapping has garnered significant attention from businesses, promising deep visibility into supply chain dependencies and better coordination with suppliers and sub-tier suppliers.

 In recent years, interest has surged due to growing supply chain complexities and frequent disruptions.
-Invariably, businesses new to supply chain mapping often have high expectations, influenced by optimistic media coverage and bold promises from consultants and risk management solution providers.
+Invariably, businesses new to supply chain processes often have high expectations, influenced by optimistic media coverage and bold promises from consultants and risk management solution providers.

 However, to ensure success, it's essential to acknowledge the practical challenges and adopt strategies that move businesses closer to an agile and resilient supply chain.